 Topology

-The topology essentially comprises the necessary information for the path finding process.
+The topology essentially comprises the necessary information for the inter-domain path finding process.
 The topology information may be as detailed as a physical layout of a network, or as abstract as a single node representing an entire network.

 NSA Lookup

 The NSA lookup determines the appropriate set of NSAs to contact based on its relationship to a set of topology elements.
-This function serves .
+This function essentially serves as a topology element to NSA contact information (e.g. service address) mapping.

 Path Finding

-Path finding is responsible for determining the path that corresponds to a portion of the reservation, or the entire end-to-end route.
+Path finding is responsible for determining the inter-domain path that corresponds to a portion of the reservation, or the entire end-to-end route.
 This function is traditionally attributed to a Path Computation Engine (PCE).
 The path is computed according to information stored in the topology and MUST respect constraints requested by the user (e.g. bandwidth, delay, etc.).

 Coordinator Agent

-The Coordinator Agent is responsible for coordinating requests for resources that span multiple NSAs.
+The Coordinator Agent is responsible for coordinating requests for resources as well as services that span multiple NSAs.

 Local Resource Management